arnouthoebreckx/hubot-docker/README.md

 Go the folder of your hubot in this case jarvis, run `npm install <scriptname>`, afterwards add the module name to the external-scripts file.
 Like the jenkins plugin is present.
 Afterwards you restart the container and the new plugin should be available.

-## Docker run
+## env.list
-`docker run -d --env-file env.list -p 8080:8080 -v /home/jenkins/hubot-jarvis/jarvis:/opt/botdir tourna/hubot`
-If you want the correct date and time inside the container add the flag `-v /etc/localtime:/etc/localtime:ro`
+Use the env.list file to add the environment variables required inside the container so that hubot can connect and use all your required scripts.